jqno/angular2-seed/notes.md

 * The teacher had FORM_PROVIDERS in his code in several places.
 Mine still works fine without them.
 I don't quite understand why.

+* If you want to refer to styles and templates using URLs, you can use require('./styles.css') to get relative paths instead of absolute.

+* Je kunt pipes gebruiken om te pretty-printen: {{ data | json }} rendert `data` als json.